-Division of Student Affairs > Support Services > Health & Wellness > Alcohol & Substance Misuse Prevention > Prescription Drugs
+Division of Student Affairs > Student Services > Health & Wellness > Alcohol & Substance Misuse Prevention > Prescription Drugs

 Taking someone else’s prescription medication, taking more of your own than is prescribed, and using recreationally or to achieve a high all fall under the category of “misuse” with prescription drugs.
 Generally, prescription drugs may fall into the following categories:

 Misuse of prescription drugs can lead to negative health effects, including dangerous disruptions in mood, slowed or quickened heart rate (depending on the type), slowed breathing, slowed pulse, paranoia, seizures, addiction, overdose, and even death.
 Learn more